-Unlike the sweeping spiral steps that took you from floor to floor, this was small and narrow, lacking of damp carpet, and seemed to take you higher than any of the bedrooms.
+Unlike the sweeping spiral steps that took you from floor to floor, this was small and narrow, and seemed to take you higher than any of the bedrooms.
 When I reached the top, there was a thigh-height concrete barrier that I immediately scrambled over.

-Was on the freaking roof of the hotel?
+Was I on the freaking roof of the hotel?

 Yes, I was.